View Samples

 Building footprints: the foundation of climate resilience for insurance

 Ecopia AI’s (Ecopia’s) Building-Based Geocoding addresses challenges related to inaccurate geocoding.
 Ecopia’s AI-enabled technology ingests and processes up-to-date geospatial imagery to produce latitude/longitude coordinates that correspond to high-precision building footprints and rooftop-level geocodes that assign geographic coordinates to specific building structures.
-This technology currently enables 7 of the top 10 US P&C carriers to determine the exact location of each insured building in their portfolio and provide location and property information needed to accurately assess risk.
+This technology currently enables top US P&C carriers to determine the exact location of each insured building in their portfolio and provide location and property information needed to accurately assess risk.

 Ecopia also offers 3D building data, providing insurers with a comprehensive understanding of the true extent of a building which further strengthens risk assessments.
 Ecopia’s AI-based systems frequently ingest fresh imagery to help carriers identify changes like structural damage or home additions allowing insurers to assess the evolving risk profile of a property over time.